 Service is included in approved waiver.
 The service specifications have been modified.
-Service is not included in the approved waiver.

 This service allows for the provision of traditional and non-traditional methods of pain management.
 All treatments require written documentation by a health care professional indicating that the treatment will not harm the member prior to initial authorization and must meet evidence-based criteria as determined by the National Institute of Health (NIH).